TrackIt – Cloud Consulting & S/W Development

 Creating the ECS cluster

-So now that we have registered the task definition and created an Elastic Load Balancer we want to define the ECS cluster our instances will later participate in.
+So now that we have registered the task definition and created an Elastic Load Balancer we want to define the AWS ECS cluster our instances will later participate in.
 Once again, the ECS client defines a function we can use.

 import boto3